 Here’s what I did:

-First, iron on interfacing to the back of your neutral fabric.
-This will give it some strength when you start stitch.
+- First, iron-on interfacing to the back of your neutral fabric.
+This will give it some strength when you start to stitch.

-I simple project, but I love the results.
-Don’t you?
+A simple project, but I love the results.

 I thought the center was especially cool, so I took two pictures of it.